Medieinstitutet/fed22d-js-grundkurs-2-weather-app-nikolajnowicki/README.md

 - Make application switch theme depending on time of day | preference in browser
 - Make a function that applies a png with rain/snow depending on weather condition
 - Maybe add weather animations
-- Change Celcius to Farenheit
+- Change Celcius to Farenheit on click?

 ### Design